pashok3d/GTA_AutoPilot/README.md

   * Type SLOWITDOWN to slow the time
   * Type VROCKPOKEY to spawn the vechicle used while training
 * Run `predictor.py`
-  Interface keys: 'P' - pause autopilot, 'Q' - quit.
+  Interface keys: 'P' - pause/resume autopilot, 'Q' - quit.

+# TODO
+- [ ] Use Alex net.
+- [ ] Improve constant car speed algorithm + speed adjusting.
+- [ ] Make interface more friendly and intuitive.
+- [ ] Test autopilot in other game.
+- [ ] Archive repo.